On the superadditivity of anticanonical Iitaka dimension: -singularities

 \begin{lemma}[{\cite[Remark 2.2]{ejiri2017weak}}] Let $(X,B)$ be a $\bZ_{(p)}$-couple.
 Then \begin{itemize} \item $(X,B)$ is globally $F$-split if and only if $S^0(X,B;\cO_X)=H^0(X,\cO_X)$, and \item $(X,B)$ is globally $F$-regular if and only if $P^0(X,B;\cO_X)=H^0(X,\cO_X)$. \end{itemize} \end{lemma}

-\begin{remark} We point out that being globally $F$-split is an absolute condition.
-More precisely, suppose $(X,B)$ is a $\bZ_{(p)}$-sub-couple over some $F$-finite field $\bk$ of characteristic $p>0$.
+\begin{remark} We point out that, over a perfect field, being globally $F$-split is an absolute condition.
+More precisely, suppose $(X,B)$ is a $\bZ_{(p)}$-sub-couple over some perfect field $\bk$ of characteristic $p>0$.
 Let $(\wb{X},\wb{B})$ denote the base change to an algebraic closure $\wb{\bk}\supseteq\bk$.
 Then we have the following Cartesian diagrams of $\bF_p$-schemes

-Since forming cohomology and the Frobenius trace map commutes with flat base change, we have that $H^0(X,T^e_B)$ is surjective if and only if $H^0(\wb{X},T^e_{\wb{B}})$ is surjective.
+Since forming cohomology and the Frobenius trace map commutes with (limit of) \'etale base change, we have that $H^0(X,T^e_B)$ is surjective if and only if $H^0(\wb{X},T^e_{\wb{B}})$ is surjective.
 Hence we conclude by \autoref{l-S^0/P^0charactofGFS/GFR}.

 On the other hand, when $\bk$ is perfect, we can define globally $F$-split couples by replacing $F_X$ with the $\bk$-linear Frobenius $F_{X/\bk}$, as the two differ by the automorphism $F_{\bk}$.
 Analogous considerations apply towards global $F$-regularity. \end{remark}